This site provides:

 The data tool was developed to allow easier use of the data provided through links in the rain gauge popup windows.
 The tool was created in MS Excel, is open source, is not write protected, nor edit protected.
 The tool may be downloaded from the County website at the following link.
 It will help reformat the data in a more usable form.

-This map was created from provisional data that has not been checked or related public agencies.
+This map was created from provisional data that has not been checked by related public agencies.

 The County does not warrant the accuracy of this map, and no decision involving a risk of economic loss or physical injury should be made from the data available on this site.